-, , , , , , , , , , , , , , , , , , ,

-1860 - State Board of Equalization created to reduce inequities of

-assessment.

-1913 - Classification system enacted, with four classes of property.

-1933 - Property classes increased from four to seven.

-1934 - Constitutional amendment authorized the limited exemption of

-household goods and farm machinery.

-1937 - First \$4,000 of homesteads exempted for state tax.

-Additional classes of property defined.

-1945 - Airflight property tax enacted.

-1961 - Indian lands exempted from taxation.
+- 1860 State Board of Equalization created to reduce inequities of assessment. - 1913 Classification system enacted, with four classes of property. - 1933 Property classes increased from four to seven. - $1934\,-$ Constitutional amendment authorized the limited - exemption of household goods and farm machinery. - 1937 First \$4,000 of homesteads exempted for state tax. - Additional classes of property defined. - 1945 Airflight property tax enacted. - 1961 Indian lands exempted from taxation. - 1901 1101an rands exempted from taxation.